shimhyunmoo/shimhyunmoo.github-io/2024-4-20-writing-posts.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Hello, world!"
 ---

  # Welcome

-**Hello world**, this is my first Jekyll blog post.
+ **Hello world**, this is my first blog post.

  I hope you like it!